KyloIO/kylo-docs/how-to-guides/NiFiProcessorsDocs.rst

 Since other flow files are blocked from entering the section of the flow while the current flow file is using the active water mark, it is very important to make sure that ever possible path a flow may take after passing through a LoadHighWaterMark processor also passes through a ReleaseHighWaterMark processor.
 For the successful path it should pass through a ReleaseHighWaterMark processor in ``Commit`` mode, and any failure paths should pass through ReleaseHighWaterMark processor in ``Reject`` mode.
-It is also necessary for some processor in the flow to have updated the water mark property value in the flow file to the latest high-water value reached during data processing.
+It is also necessary for some processor in the flow to have updated the water mark attribute value in the flow file to the latest high-water value reached during data processing.
 Whatever that value happens to be is written to the feed's metadata when it is committed by ReleaseHighWaterMark.

 *Processor Properties:*